This demo showcases a brilliant full spectrum diffraction, or linear rainbow, which is projected onto a large screen.

 - Flashlights – Less intense light sources which are more portable and easily adjusted and aimed, shown below in Figure 4.
 [Cabinet H3]

-- Rods, Clamps, and Stands – These are used to hold the flashlight in place, where they can be seen above holding the flashlight in Figure 4.
+- Rods, Clamps, and Stands – These are used to hold the flashlight in place and can be seen above holding the flashlight in Figure 4.
 A tall stand for both flashlight and diffraction grating are required for larger classrooms.
 One of these large stands holding a diffraction grating can be seen below in Figure 5.

 - Diffraction Gratings – These gratings work using reflection of light rather than transmission as with usual single or double slit experiments.
 The included gratings have different ridge spacing which produces spectra of different widths.
 The gratings themselves can be seen below in Figure 5.
 [Larger grating in cabinet E3, smaller found in E4 in a box labeled Cornell diffraction gratings]